-2017 2019 USDA 502 household income limits for Florida below.
-Most of the other states in the U.S. are similar, please contact us to discuss the USDA rural housing income limits in your county.
-The income limit for most of Florida is now set at $82,700 for a family of 1-4, with some Fla counties higher.
-Additionally, households with 5 or more members are permitted to make even more.
+Homebuyers will find the 2023 USDA 502 household income limits for Florida below.
+Most of the other counties/ states in the U.S. are the same, please contact us to discuss the USDA rural housing income limits in your state.
+The income limit for most of the U.S. is now set at $103,500 for a family of 1-4, with increased limits in some higher-cost counties.
+Additionally, households with 5+ members are permitted to make even more.

-**UPDATE July 2018– applicants can read about the latest 2019 income limits here.
-Disregard the chart below.
+**UPDATE ** Applicants can read about the latest 2023 income limits here.

-USDA loan applicants should keep in mind a few important things in regards to 2017 USDA household income limits.
+USDA loan applicants should keep in mind a few important things in regard to USDA household income limits.
 These things apply to all states and counties:

 - The income limits apply to ALL people living in the home that receive income – even if they are NOT listed on the loan application.
 Example: Husband and wife together make a gross income of $55,000 per year.
 In addition, they have an elderly parent that lives with them, but they are not going to be included on the mortgage or listed on the loan application.
 This parent receives $10,000 per year in social security income or disability income.
 For USDA income eligibility purposes their household income amount would be $65,000 per year.
 For qualifying purposes, their income would be $55,000.